 Annual Leave: The leave year runs as a calendar year, from the 1st of January to the 31st of December.
-All staff members are entitled to 20 days leave, or to a pro-rata amount for part-time staff, in addition to the legislated public The time at which annual leave may be taken will be determined by work requirements, taking into account the need for the employee to reconcile work and family responsibilities, and the opportunities for rest and recreation available to the employee.
+All staff members are entitled to 20 days leave, or to a pro-rata amount for part-time staff, in addition to the legislated nine public holidays (New Year's Day, St. Patrick's Day, Easter Monday, the first day of May, June and August, the last Monday in October, Christmas Day, St. Stephen's Day).
+The time at which annual leave may be taken will be determined by work requirements, taking into account the need for the employee to reconcile work and family responsibilities, and the opportunities for rest and recreation available to the employee.
 As such all staff leave must be agreed upon with the appropriate line manager, both in terms of timing and in terms of duration.
 All requests for leave should be sent in writing to said persons, who will respond in kind.
 Except in exceptional circumstances, staff are allowed carry over five days of unused leave, which must be taken before the end of April of the following year.